Did Yeshua Cancel Torah Food Laws?

 The "eat anything" advocates would cite other passages that seem to change the Torah's regulations on food, such as Paul's statement, "I know - that is, I have been persuaded by the Lord Yeshua the Messiah - that nothing is unclean in itself.
 But if a person considers something unclean, then for him it is unclean" (Rom 14:14 CJB).
 Paul does have important things to say about diet (Rom 14:1-23; 1Cor 8:1-13; 10:14-33; 2Cor 6:14-18; Gal 4:10; Col 2:16-18; 1Tim 4:1-5; 5:23), but none of these verses and indeed no passage in the apostolic writings actually say that Yeshua canceled the food laws for Jews.
 Consider these facts:

-1. The passages, like Mark 7:19, do not say "all animals are clean."
+1. No passage in the Besekh says "all animals are clean."
 Moses could have eaten pork before Sinai because there was no law against it until Sinai.
 The animal restrictions were part of God's covenant with Israel.
 In other words, God required that Israelites refrain from eating animals that were "clean" for Gentiles.
 The Torah regulation emphasizes this separation from the Gentiles by referring to the banned animals eleven times as "unclean to you," (e.g., Lev 11:4).

 2. The Jerusalem Council issued a decree binding on all disciples, but primarily oriented to Gentile disciples, that forbid "things sacrificed to idols and from blood and from things strangled" (Acts 15:29).
 The rule was not temporary or culturally-influenced, since Yeshua condemns congregations in Revelation for disobeying this rule (Rev 2:14, 20).
 These apostolic rules did not impose a kosher diet on the Gentile disciples.